 Making your header image in WordPress clickable, and code-markup

-In your theme’s header (believe it or not, I use the default theme “Kubrick” - but I’ve hacked it all to hell) you’ll find the code for the header display.
+In your theme’s header you’ll find the code for the header (believe it or not, this website is the default theme “Kubrick” – but I’ve hacked it all up and renamed it Dr_C).
 The location is: wp-content > themes > default (for me anyway, you will need to get the header.php file from your theme directory. duh).
-Here’s the part that displays the blog title and header image (around line 32):
+Find this line

 <div id="header">